Itzmack117/Boreds-Project/readme.md

 ### Visualization

-- The Front End is styled (this is a broad concept, but put a bit of effort into it as this makes a great portfolio piece)
-- A user should not have to re-login everytime they refresh the page
-- From the **Boards** Page Users can create/delete their own boards
-- From the **Board** Page a user can create/delete The Lists associated with the board
-- Tasks can be created/deleted inside any list on the **Board** page
-- Tasks can be moved between lists (Does not have to be drag and drop)
-- A user can add and remove comments to a Task
+-[X] The Front End is styled (this is a broad concept, but put a bit of effort into it as this makes a great portfolio piece) -[X] A user should not have to re-login everytime they refresh the page -[] From the **Boards** Page Users can create/delete their own boards -[] From the **Board** Page a user can create/delete The Lists associated with the board -[] Tasks can be created/deleted inside any list on the **Board** page -[] Tasks can be moved between lists (Does not have to be drag and drop) -[] A user can add and remove comments to a Task

 ### Functionality

-- Only the creator of an object can delete it
+-[] Only the creator of an object can delete it
-- A user Must have the ability to log in and out.
+-[] A user Must have the ability to log in and out.
-- The Backend needs to be able to create and store the boards created by users
-- Each board can have lists
+-[] The Backend needs to be able to create and store the boards created by users -[] Each board can have lists
-- Each List can have tasks
+-[] Each List can have tasks
-- Each task can have comments
+-[] Each task can have comments
-- Only authenticated users currently logged in can access the api
+-[X] Only authenticated users currently logged in can access the api

 ### Bonus Ideas:
 - Add to the front and backend the ability to have collaborators on boards